Twulz/Twulz.github.io/_posts/2019-11-19-fixing-jekyll-build-time.md

 layout: post
 title:  "Fixing Jekyll Build Time"
 date:   2019-11-19
-categories: jekyll
+categories: Things Software Blog
-tags: github pages jekyll
+tags: Jekyll Blog Github-Pages
 ---

 I had slightly neglected this blog for a while - I had a lot of drafts and random notes about the place because my local build for Jekyll was taking 12 to 40 *minutes* to build.
 I had a few hours to kill so it was finally time to give this a bit of time.